-A graduate of the Interlochen Arts Academy in Michigan, tenor Samuel Hall went on to study with John Maloy at the Eastman School of Music in Rochester, NY.Since reaching the semifinals of Cincinnati Opera’s Opera Idol competition in 2011, Sam has performed on the concert stage, in musical theater, operetta, and opera.
+After reaching the semifinals of Cincinnati Opera’s Opera Idol competition in 2011, tenor Samuel Hall has continued his career on the concert stage, in musical theater, operetta, and opera.

-In addition to his operatic roles, Sam played Monsieur Thénardier in Mansfield Renaissance Theater’s production of Les Misérables, was the tenor soloist in Beethoven’s Ninth Symphony with the New Albany Symphony, played Prince Karl Franz in Orlando Light Opera’s production of The Student Prince, and performed excerpts from Madama Butterfly with Maestro Sforzini and the Tampa Bay Symphony.
+In addition to his operatic roles, Sam played Monsieur Thénardier in Mansfield Renaissance Theater’s production of Les Misérables, was the tenor soloist in Beethoven’s Ninth Symphony with the New Albany Symphony, and performed excerpts from Madama Butterfly with the Tampa Bay Symphony.

 Il Trovatore – Manrico Cover